How to Blend In-Person and Online Learning in a Hybrid Classroom

 Just because your child is learning online doesn’t mean you should take a hands-off approach.
 Stay in touch with their teachers and monitor their progress.
 Roombr’s platform provides access to real-time student performance data, so you can see how your child is doing and address any issues early on.

 Hybrid learning can be isolating for students, especially during the online portion.
-It’s important to support your child’s emotional wellbeing by encouraging them to stay connected with peers through virtual study groups, clubs, or extracurricular activities.
+It’s important to support your child’s emotional well-being by encouraging them to stay connected with peers through virtual study groups, clubs, or extracurricular activities.
 Check in regularly to see how they’re feeling about the hybrid model and if they need additional support.

 EdTech companies and start-ups are key players in the successful implementation of hybrid learning.
 Developing products that cater to the unique needs of hybrid classrooms will ensure that schools and institutions can offer high-quality, engaging, and flexible education to their students.

-EdTech professionals need to focus on solving the core challenges of hybrid learning: student engagement, classroom management, and assessment.
+EdTech professionals need to focus on solving the core challenges of digital learning: student engagement, classroom management, and assessment.
 Developing tools that facilitate seamless interaction between in-person and online students will help keep both groups engaged.

 One of the key obstacles to hybrid learning is the lack of teacher readiness.
 EdTech professionals should focus on creating user-friendly interfaces and offering comprehensive training materials so that educators can use the tools effectively.
 Teachers need platforms that are intuitive and easy to navigate, without requiring extensive technical knowledge.